tushirvaru01/sem-6/README.md

 - **Web APIs**: Practical examples of web APIs, RESTful communication, and handling HTTP requests.
 - **Responsive Web Design**: Using media queries and frameworks like Bootstrap to make pages mobile-friendly.

-## Practical Files

-The following practical files are included in the repository:

-1. **Basic HTML and CSS**
-   This section contains simple HTML and CSS code to demonstrate structure and styling for static web pages.

-2. **Web Design Issues**
-   This practical file demonstrates common web design issues like poor responsive design, slow load times, SEO problems, and accessibility issues.

-3. **HyperText Transfer Protocol (HTTP)**
-   This practical focuses on the fundamentals of HTTP, including versions, client-server communication, and sample HTTP requests and responses.

-4. **Web Development Best Practices**
-   A series of examples that showcase web development best practices like minimizing HTTP requests, optimizing images, and making websites mobile-friendly.

-5. **JavaScript for Web Development**
-   Practical exercises that demonstrate JavaScript for web interaction and manipulation, including form validation and DOM manipulation.

 ## How to Use